-The test can be administered in several sittings with students not needing to complete the test at one time.
+The test can be administered in several sittings within the test window with students not needing to complete the test at one time.
 There are no time limitations for each question or for the entire test.

 Some of the assessment's accessibility features available for test administrators to provide or enable for students are: